IBM/dbb/Migration/jcl/README.md

 # JCL Migration Sample
 ### Overview
-This sample provides a script to migrate JCL from a Z/OS dataset to a local Groovy script.
+This sample provides a script to migrate JCL from a Z/OS dataset to a Groovy script.
 The sample is a combination of Unix shell scripts, Apache Groovy scripts, templates, and configuration files.

 ### Prerequisites
 * DBB Toolkit